giantswarm/docs/src/content/tutorials/continuous-deployment/apps/app_sets.md

   - ../../../../../../../../../bases/app_sets/hello-web-app
 ```

-Over here, we're overriding the configuration of the `hello-world` app, which was already defined in the `App Set` Template.
-Since here we're using the `userConfig` property, we don't have to override the whole configuration, but only the YAML keys we need to change.
-One more important fact is that we're setting a custom Namespace for the whole deployment of an app.
-If you want to learn more about how configuration overrides work, please consult our [docs about creating apps](/advanced/gitops/apps/add_appcr/), as in general `App Set` is just a bundle of them.
+Above you can see how it's override the configuration of the `hello-world` app from the original template.
+The configuration replaces the `extraConfigs` property using the values from `override_config_hello_world` YAML file.
+This modifies the keys that match from original template definition.
+Notice the example overwrites the `namespace` as well for the whole app deployment.
+If you want to learn more about how configuration overrides work, please read our [docs about creating apps]({{< relref "/advanced/gitops/apps/add_appcr/" >}}).